prachet283/ML-Project-20-Multiple-Disease-Prediction-System-WebApp/README.md

 # Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, please create a pull request or open an issue.

+# Contact
+If you have any questions or suggestions, feel free to contact me at prachetpandav283@gmail.com